nixys/nxs-data-anonymizer/README.md

 Following features are already in backlog for our development team and will be released soon:
 - Global variables with the templated values you may use through the filters for all tables and columns
 - Ability to delete tables and rows from faked dump
 - Ability to output into log a custom messages.
-Useful to obtain some generated data like a admin passwords, etc
+It’s quite useful it order to obtain some generated data like admin passwords, etc
-- Support for more databases
+- Support of a big variety of databases

 ## Feedback